alperenozdnc/ezcli/README.md

 - opening an issue talking about something in (or not in) ezcli you don't like.
 - forking ezcli and opening a pull request.
 - tossing a star.

+---

+### license

+i think all software should be free and open-source, and even if there needs to be a paywall, the user should know the code that is running on their device. pirating exists alongside proprietary code and open-source is generally safer to use because of the sheer amount of workforce that open-source projects have, so why would anybody want to make proprietary software if it's not malicious or behind a paywall?

+for those reasons, i use `GPLv3` in all of my projects. see `LICENSE` in the root directory for details.